What Are Pulmonary Function Tests and Why Are They Done?

 What to Expect

 These tests are not painful.
 They are performed by a pulmonary function technician, who will require you to use maximal effort to blow out and breathe in air.
 The tests will be repeated to make sure the results are accurate.
 Your healthcare provider or the pulmonary function technician should give you instructions.
-These instructions may include you to:
+These instructions may include that you:

 If your healthcare provider orders cardiopulmonary exercise tests, these tests will be performed on a bike or treadmill.
 You should plan to wear loose fitting, comfortable clothing, and athletic shoes.
 You will be attached to a heart monitor and blood pressure machine to monitor your vital signs during the test.
 You will be given additional instructions about how to prepare for this test at the time it is ordered.